Nlea/Indian-Restaurant-Process/README.md

 - The workers are written in JS make sure you have [node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed
 - The workers use [Typescript](https://www.npmjs.com/package/ts-node#overview) so make sure you have it installed
 - In order to read the credentials from the .env file you need the [Dotenv package](https://www.npmjs.com/package/dotenv): ```npm install dotenv```
-- In order to connect to Camunda Cloud the Workers uses the [JS Client library](https://docs.camunda.io/docs/apis-clients/community-clients/javascript/) ```npm install zeebe-node ``
+- In order to connect to Camunda Cloud the Workers uses the [JS Client library](https://docs.camunda.io/docs/apis-clients/community-clients/javascript/) ```npm install zeebe-node ```

+4. Run the workers: Naviage to the folder of the workers and start them by using ```ts-node src/WORKERSNAME.ts ```
+5. 👀 Observe the console of the workers and the state of the process in Operate